Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime: Moderate deviations for perturbations products of random matrices

 Using the representation \eqref{eq:psijbackward}, we can perform nearly the same argument, now using that \( p \mapsto \psi^{(j+1)}_{n,p,*1} \) is adapted to the reversed filtration $\{ \filt_{n,p} \}$.
 This gives the estimate \eqref{control1}.

 As for the deterministic bound, using \eqref{eq:simple22}, we obtain on the event $ \mathscr{B}_{n,p} \cap \mathscr{C}_2$,

 \end{proof}

 \paragraph{Application.} We can use iteratively the moderate deviation estimates from Proposition~\ref{prop:induction} to control the norm of the matrices $\psi^{(j)}$ for all $j\ge 1$ in the perturbative expansion \eqref{eq:psiTaylor}.
 On a similar basis as a Taylor expansion, if the noise if sufficiently small, we show in the proof of the next proposition that on an event of overwhelming probability, the corrections $\psi^{(j)}$ become smaller as $j$ increases.
-The proof starts by using hyperbolicity (the events \eqref{hyperbolic:ass} hold almost surely in this case) to get a priori control of the norm of $\psi^{(1)}$ and then goes by induction from $2j$ to $2(j+1)$.
-This 2--steps induction occurs because the estimates \eqref{control1}--\eqref{control2} work together.
-It turns out that the gain from hyperbolicity comes solely from the estimate \eqref{control2}, so that this strategy is suboptimal but it turns out to be sufficient in the context of Theorem~\ref{thm:planar}.
+The proof starts by using hyperbolicity (i.e.\ the events \eqref{hyperbolic:ass} hold almost surely) to get a priori control of the norm of $\psi^{(1)}.$ Then, it proceeds by induction from $2j$ to $2(j+1)$.
+This 2--step induction occurs because the estimates \eqref{control1}--\eqref{control2} work together.
+It turns out that the gain from hyperbolicity comes solely from the estimate \eqref{control2}, so that this strategy is suboptimal.
+Nonetheless, it turns out to be sufficient in the context of Theorem~\ref{thm:planar}.